Strategic planning with SAP

 - Outlook: personnel on period basis (day, shift)

-The following graphics shows an example of how strategic long-term planning can be integrated into the interaction between various planning methods provided by PPC in different horizons.
+The following diagram shows an example of how strategic long-term planning can be integrated between various planning methods provided by PPC in different horizons.

 The following images show screenshots of the individual steps: